 EARLY MODERN PHILOSOPHY

 Students are introduced to canonical early modern philosophers, plus several voices from new narratives.
-They will learn through assignments such as modeling early modern philosophical genres in their writing and conducting basic scientific experiments from their reading.
+Students will interact with primary sources, including manuscripts when possible.
+Students will learn through assignments such as modeling early modern philosophical genres in their writing and conducting basic scientific experiments from their reading.

 MODERN POLITICAL THOUGHT

 We cover the origins of modern political theory, with an emphasis on works that interact with the English Civil War, American Revolution, and French Revolution.
-Students will process theory using team based, active learning such as developing a system of government based on the theories that they are learning and interact with the other teams based on that system.
+Students will learn the foundations of modern political thought, spanning from Hobbes to Marx, emphasizing intellectual debates surrounding the French revolution.
+Students will process and apply theory through active learning, such as developing models of government.

 Since the existentialists were less concerned with abstract theorizing than fundamental aspects of living, this course aims to fulfill that spirit of existentialism.
 Students master existential theory, encountering them through experiential learning: virtual reality simulations, distraction free days, cultivating boredom through tedium, and so forth..